Flaouna: Recipe

-Flaounes are a cheese-filled pastry commonly flavored with mastic, mahleb and spearmint.
-The pastry is described as similar to shortcrust in texture.
+Flaounes are a cheese-filled quick bread dough commonly flavored with mastic, mahleb and spearmint.
+The bread is described as similar to shortcrust in texture.
 A sheep and goat cheese known as tiri flaounas or flaouna cheese, that is made in the region of Paphos, is traditionally the main cheese used in the filling.
 Any mix of graviera, halloumi, fresh anari or kefalotyri can be further added to the mixture.

 Flaounes may be served hot or cold.
-Depending on the area of the island in which they are made, the recipes vary so that the pastries are either salty, semi-sweet or sweet.
+Depending on the area of the island in which they are made, the recipes vary so that the bread are either salty, semi-sweet or sweet.
 They can also sometimes have sesame seeds sprinkled on top or sultanas interspersed with the cheese.